 The basic installation of Zabbix takes about 10 minutes, but I’ve expanded the tutorial for those who want to learn more.
 These additional instructions cover optimizing the Zabbix server, partitioning and optimizing the database, configuring SELinux for those using RHEL-based operating systems, and maximizing performance on the Raspberry Pi (if putting cool software on a tiny device is your thing).

-I’ve also included information on upgrading Zabbix and managing its services.
+I’ve also included information on upgrading Zabbix and managing its services and how to setup SNMP traps.
 And if you need to install Zabbix using a different method, please check the installation page in the official Zabbix documentation.

 a) Window/Linux monitoring